Media studies: China

 There are two universities in China that specialize in media studies.
-Communication University of China, formerly known as the Beijing Broadcasting Institute, that dates back to 1954.
-CUC has 15,307 full-time students, including 9264 undergraduates, 3512 candidates for doctor and master's degrees and 16,780 students in programs of continuing education.
+Communication University of China, formerly known as the Beijing Broadcasting Institute, dates back to 1954 and includes media studies.
+CUC has 15,307 full-time students, including 9,264 undergraduates, 3,512 candidates for doctor and master's degrees, and 16,780 students in programs of continuing education.
 The other university known for media studies in China is Zhejiang University of Media and Communications (ZUMC) which has campuses in Hangzhou and Tongxiang.
 Almost 10,000 full-time students are currently studying in over 50 programs at the 13 Colleges and Schools of ZUMC.
-Both institutions have produced some of China's brightest broadcasting talents for television as well as leading journalists at magazines and newspapers.
+Both institutions have produced some of China's brightest broadcasting talents for television, as well as leading journalists at magazines and newspapers.